 Two letters of recommendation are strongly suggested.
 These can be from people who know you well as a student and as a person but are not related to you.
 Consider selecting an employer, a pastor, priest, or rabbi, a scout leader, athletic coach, or tutor, for example.

 Aurora University utilizes many of its own financial resources in direct scholarship aid to students.
 However, we also help students make use of state and federal tuition support programs.
-We suggest students complete the FAFSA form as early as possible (forms are available after January 1st).
+We suggest students complete the FAFSA form as soon as possible (forms are available beginning October 1).